motorcityadam/motorcityadam/README.md

 ## :wave: Hi there!
 Adam Cook (he/him) here.

-:factory: My career experience is primarily in designing, building and programming production machinery, industrial automation, manufacturing floors and custom robotics.
+:factory: My career experience is primarily in designing, building and/or programming:

+* Production machinery
+* Industrial automation lines and cells
+* Manufacturing floors
+* Custom robotics

 :gear: I am a former machinist.
 I worked on many floors around Northwest Indiana and South Chicago back in the day.